SlyCooperReloadCoded/scrc_ps2_hostfs_db/README.md

 This is a collection of Host Filesystem patches for PlayStation 2 games.

-Note: this repository contains ***ABSOLUTELY NO ORIGINAL CODE OR COPYRIGHTED MATERIAL***!
+This repository contains ***ABSOLUTELY NO ORIGINAL CODE OR COPYRIGHTED MATERIAL***!
 You are ***LEGALLY REQUIRED*** to dump your own physical copies of video games.
-Having a friend dump their copy or downloading it from the internet because your physical copy is too damaged to dump ***both still count as software piracy***.
+Having a friend dump their copy or downloading it from the internet because your physical copy is too damaged to dump ***BOTH STILL COUNT AS SOFTWARE PIRACY***.

 ## What is Host Filesystem?